How to Get Your Wife Back After Divorce

 Your Next Steps

-Work on healing and becoming better.
-Not to win her back.
-But because you should.
+- Change for yourself.
+Work on healing and becoming better — not to win her back, but because you should.

-When enough time has passed, use the "not-date" approach.
+- Reach out carefully.
+When enough time has passed, use the not-date approach.
 Keep it light.

-Get specific guidance on what to do from a breakup coach who onlys deals with separation issues.
+- Ask for help.
+Get specific guidance from a breakup coach who specialises in separation and reconciliation.

-But if you genuinely love her, and you're willing to do the work, it's possible.
+This isn't easy.
+But if you genuinely love her and you're willing to do the work, reconciliation is possible.

 Improve yourself.
 Enhance your chances.
 Stay patient and persistent.

-Good luck on your journey.
+Good luck.
 With effort and understanding, you can write a new chapter together.

 Still love your ex?
 Get smart before you act.